Gender Pay Reporting - FitzRoy

 This shows the difference between the mean (average) hourly rate of pay that male and female employees receive.

-In 2024 our Mean Gender Pay Gap is -7.71%, on average male employees earn slightly less than female employees.
-This has decreased from -1.80% in 2023.
+In 2024 our Mean Gender Pay Gap is -0.92%, on average male employees earn slightly less than female employees.
+This has increased from -7.71% in 2023.
 This is not surprising given that around 85% of management/senior management positions are held by women.

 This is again highlighted by looking at the mean hourly pay gap split by full time and part time staff.

-In both cases these results show that men have lower average pay than women.
 The result for full time employees is largely driven by the number of women in management and senior management roles who are in the main full time.
+The hourly rates of pay for part-time work tend to be lower than for full-time work and, with such a high percentage of women working part-time, has this year resulted in an increased pay gap.

 The Median Gender Pay Gap